Jason3S/tsbuild-issue/README.md

 ## Package Manager

-Note: this i not a `pnpm` only issue.
+Note: this is not a `pnpm` only issue.
 It also happens with NPM Workspaces.
 I used `pnpm` here because it was easy to demonstrate the issue.

 ## Environment